WaylonWalker/waylonwalker.com/pages/blog/looking-for-a-heroku-replacement.md

 published: False
 ---

-I've long hosted a by personal blog as a static site on waylonwalker.com.
+I've long hosted my personal blog as a static site on waylonwalker.com.
 It's all markdown, converted to html, and shipped as is.
 It's been great, I've moved it from Github Pages, to netlify, tried vercel for a minute, and have landed on Cloudflare Pages currently.
 Each migration has not really been that